Montana Real Estate License Requirements

 What to bring for the state of Montana real estate license exam?

 You must present two forms of identification.
 The primary form must be government-issued and current and include your name, signature, and photograph.
-Temporary identification forms are not allowed.
-You will also be required to sign a roster to verify your identity.
+Newly renewed licenses which result in a temporary paper license will be accepted as long as the expired plastic license is also provided.

-- Examples of valid primary forms of identification are current: driver’s license with photograph, state identification card with photograph, passport, and military identification card with photograph.
+- Examples of valid primary forms of identification are driver’s license, National/state/country identification card, passport, military ID and Alien registration card.

-- The secondary ID must show your name and signature for verification purposes, such as a signed credit card, social security card, or employment/student ID card.
+- The secondary ID must show your name and signature for verification purposes, such as a signed credit or debit card and social security card.

 What is the format of the exam?